alexgonzalez08/worldle-webdriverio-test/README.md

 # worldle-webdriverio-test
-Test fir wordle using webdriver io
+Test for wordle using webdriver io